zadarastorage/zadara-examples/k8s/rke2/README.md

 # RKE2 deployment setup

-Clone this repository
+Below is an example (not OOTB production-grade solution) for an RKE2 deployment over zCompute

 ## Prerequisites: zCompute

 * Storage
     * Add a "default" alias for the default storage pool (required for Terraform's volume type in step 3 - you can change this later)
 * Network:
-    * Networking Service Engine VPC_NATGW must be enabled
+    * Networking Service Engine VPC_NATGW must be enabled (usually already on for customer clouds)
 * Images
     * CentOS 7 image should be imported from the Marketplace to be used for the Bastion VM - you will need to provide Terraform with its AMI (AWS ID)
 * Credentials:
     * Key-pair for the bastion server - you will need to provide Terraform with the key-pair name
     * Key-Pair for the master servers (can be the same) - you will need to provide Terraform with the key-pair name
     * Key-Pair for the worker agents (can be the same) - you will need to provide Terraform with the key-pair name
-    * AWS programmatic credentials with tenant-admin & AWS MemberFullAccess permissions for the relevant (not default) project - you will need to provide Terraform/Packer with the access key & secret id
+    * AWS programmatic credentials with tenant-admin & AWS MemberFullAccess + IAMFullAccess permissions for the relevant (not default) project - you will need to provide Terraform/Packer with the access key & secret id

 ## Step 1: Automated infrastructure deployment (Terraform)
 * Go to the `infra-terraform` directory